NuggMD

 Step #1: Calculate the potency

-First, list the total grams of cannabis you’re going to use, then multiply by 1000 to find your total milligrams of cannabis.
+First, input the total grams of cannabis you’re going to use, then multiply by 1000 to find your total milligrams of cannabis.
 Make a note of your THC and CBD percentages as well.
 You can find these data points on packages of dispensary-bought flower or oil.
 Lastly, include the amount of base (oil or butter) used in the recipe.

 Inputting this information into an edible calculator will generate the amount of THC per teaspoon of cannabutter or cannabis oil.
 If you’re using a pre-made infused base (oil or butter), the potency per teaspoon (or tablespoon) will be provided on the package.